USS Delaware (SSN-791)

 USS Delaware (SSN-791) is a attack submarine built for the United States Navy.
 The contract to build her was awarded to Huntington Ingalls Industries in partnership with the Electric Boat division of General Dynamics in Newport News, Virginia on 22 December 2008.
 This boat is the eighth and final of the Block III submarines that feature a revised bow, including some technology from SSGNs.
 Construction on Delaware began in September 2013.
 She was christened on 20 October 2018.
 She was commissioned administratively after the standard commissioning ceremony was cancelled due to public health concerns over the COVID-19 coronavirus pandemic.
 Delaware was the first ever US ship commissioned while underwater.
 The official commissioning ceremony occurred 2 April 2022 at the Port of Wilmington, Delaware.

-Design
+Design, complement

 USS Delaware is 377 ft long, 33 ft wide, has a maximum draft of 32 ft and displaces 7800 t.
-She is propelled by nuclear power, has a single semi-pump jet style propulsor unit and a complement of 15 officers and 117 enlisted crew members.
+She is propelled by nuclear power, has a single semi-pump jet style propulsor unit, and a complement of 15 officers and 117 enlisted crew members.

+AUKUS

+The Delaware is likely to be one of the two extant vessels, and three submarines total (one new build submarine will also be transferred once built), to be transferred to the Australian Defence Force as part of the first stage of the flagship AUKUS submarine partnership between the US, Australia and the United Kingdom.